JTEELE/Automation_with_Python/README.md

 >### Overview:
 >> This script will *Evaluate* & *Automate*  financial reporting efforts.

 >> This open source script can help any business owner visualize how Python can help their small business.

+>> Python can help a Company be more efficient with their resources and focus manual effort on more complicated tasks, reducing overhead & salary costs.

 <img src="Images/small_business.jfif" align="right" width="350px"/>